 What about mechanical upgrades, like fuel injection or air conditioning installs?

-- We install many popular upgrades into classic cars to make them more enjoyable to drive.
+- We install many popular upgrades into classic cars to make them safer and more enjoyable to drive.

 How do you tune and "break-in" a completed restoration?